Modularity, Code Specialization, and Zero-Cost Abstractions for Program Verification: A Generic State Machine: the Streaming API

-Equipped with an accurate and precise description of what a block algorithm is, we are now ready to write an API transformer that takes an instance of \li+block+, implementing the state machine from \fref{block-machine}, and returns the safe API from \fref{safe-machine}.
-We call this API transformer a functor, since once applied to a \li+block+ it generates type definitions for the internal state, specifications, correctness lemmas and of course the five low-level, runtime functions that implement the transitions from \fref{safe-machine}.
+Equipped with an accurate and precise description of what a block algorithm is, we are now ready to use our approach to write an API transformer that takes an instance of the block API, implementing the state machine from \fref{block-machine}, and returns the safe API from \fref{safe-machine}.
+We now present the definition of the run-time state of streaming API.
+The state is naturally parameterized over a \li`block_index`, and wraps the block algorithm's state with several other fields.

-Since \fstar has no native support for functors, we describe a somewhat manual encoding; \sref{tactic} shows how to automate this encoding with Meta-\fstar.

-The streaming functor's state is naturally parameterized over a \li+block+ and wraps the block algorithm's state with several other fields.

-The \li+CAbstractStruct+ attribute ensures that the following C code will appear in the header.
-This pattern is known as ``C abstract structs'', i.e. the client cannot allocate structs or inspect private state, since the definition of the type is not known; it can only hold pointers to that state, which forces them to go through the API and provides a modicum of abstraction.
+The \li`CAbstractStruct` attribute ensures that the C code below will appear in the header.
+This pattern is known as "C abstract structs" and is commonly used by C programmers to provide a modicum of abstraction: the client cannot allocate structs or inspect private state, since the definition of the type is not known; it can only hold pointers to that state, which forces them to go through the API.

-First, \li+buf+ is a block-sized internal buffer, which relieves the client of having to perform modulo computations and buffer management.
-Once the buffer is full, the streaming functor calls the underlying block algorithm's \li+update_multi+ function, which effectively folds the blocks into the \li+block_state+.
-The \li+total_len+ field keeps track of how much data has been fed so far.
-(We explain the \li+optional_*+ helpers in \sref{key-management}.)
+First, \li`buf` is a block-sized internal buffer, which relieves the client of having to perform modulo computations and buffer management.
+Once the buffer is full, the streaming API calls the underlying block algorithm's \li`update_multi` function, which effectively folds the blocks into the \li`block_state`.
+The \li`total_len` field keeps track of how much data has been fed so far, information that is needed for many block-based algorithms, notably hashes which encode the length of the input as part of the final block in order to rule out padding attacks.

-The most subtle point is the use of a ghost (erased, i.e. computationally-irrelevant) sequence of bytes, which keeps track of the past, i.e. the bytes we have fed so far into the hash.
-This is reflected in the functor's invariant, which states that if we split the input data into blocks, then the current block algorithm state is the result of accumulating all of the blocks into the block state; the rest of the data that doesn't form a full block is stored in \li+buf+.
+The most subtle point is the use of a ghost (i.e., computationally irrelevant and erased at extraction time) sequence of bytes, \li`seen`, which keeps track of the past, i.e., the bytes we have fed so far into the hash.
+This is reflected in the invariant, which states that if we split the input data into blocks, then the current block algorithm state is the result of accumulating all the blocks into the block state; the rest of the data that doesn't form a full block is stored in \li`buf`.